tesseract-one/Tesseract.swift/README.md

 [Tesseract dApps Platform](https://tesseract.one) emerged from one simple vision - dApps should not store Private Keys inside.

-With this vision we created Mobile-first platform, which allows developers to write Native dApps without keychain inside.
+With this vision we created Mobile-first platform.
+It allows app developers to write Native dApps and leave all key storage security tasks to Wallet developers.

 We started with open protocol, which describes Wallet <-> dApp communication.
 It's called [Open Wallet](https://github.com/tesseract-one/OpenWalletProtocol).